eupn/tracksb/README.md

 ##### Firmware TODO List

 - [x] Stream quaternions via USB virtual serial port
+- [ ] Validate and fix IMU axes and quaternion data
 - [ ] Fancy PWM for RGB LED instead of simple on/off
 - [ ] Use interrupts for PMIC and IMU interaction
 - [ ] Use `async/.await`, especially for BLE